e-mission/nrel-openpath-deploy-configs/README.md

 Info for parthers: [in the docs](https://github.com/e-mission/e-mission-docs/tree/master/docs/use/start_a_project.md) Info for developers: [in the docs](https://github.com/e-mission/e-mission-docs/tree/master/docs/dev/future/more_custom_auto_config.md)

+Config file submission will begin the process of creating an admin dashboard and associated user pool for the project.
+In order to log in, users will need to generate an account.
+This process will be automated, but may occasionally need to be run manually if there are errors in the initial config submission.
+To generate an account:

+#Run the following command in terminal if boto3 is not installed

+`pip install boto3`

+#Run the email-config.py script, and pass the name of the file in as an argument:

+`python email-config.py configfile.nrel-op.json`

+An email with instructions + admin dashboard link will be sent to all emails listed in the admin access section.

 ### Reviewing and testing
 - contact us by email at openpath@nrel.gov for access to staging apps (Android or IOS)
 - also reach out to recieve an OPcode for stage study or stage program